-- Not all archaeological sites are currently known some areas of Scotland have still to be systematically surveyed.
-Many sites remain to be discovered below ground level, for example in the rich agricultural lands in Ayrshire where all surface traces have been ploughed flat over the centuries.
-Over the past twenty years the service has identified and handled around 21,000 planning applications and as a result a number of significant archaeological sites have been discovered and have been excavated with developer funding, as advised in the Scottish Government policy. - During the report period, the service dealt with 1514 new casework items, a substantial decrease in comparison to the previous year, primarily because of the economic interruption caused by the Covid-19 pandemic.
+- archaeological sites have been discovered and have been excavated with developer funding, as advised in the Scottish Government policy. - During the report period, the service dealt with 1535 new casework items, a substantial decrease in comparison to the previous year, primarily because of the economic interruption caused by the Covid-19 pandemic.
 The new casework items comprised consultation on 774 planning applications, monitoring 627 Weekly Lists of Planning Applications, and 134 other casework items.
 Achievements against the agreed Performance Indicators for each of these categories of work for the reporting period to 31st March 2021 are set out below.

 Casework type Performance Indicator (As set out in WoSAS Service Level Agreement) Performance Standard Performance 2020-21 Planning Application Consultations Applications to be actioned within 21 calendar days of receipt.
-80% 88.5% (see note) Monitoring Weekly Lists Lists to be monitored and actioned within 14 calendar days of receipt.
+80% 90.7% Monitoring Weekly Lists Lists to be monitored and actioned within 14 calendar days of receipt.
 90% 100% Other Work Areas Casework to be actioned within 21 calendar days of receipt.
-80% 92.2%
+80% 92.7%